 Interior Design (ID)

-1380.
+1381.
 Introduction to Interior Design (3).
-A survey of basic principles and concepts including aesthetics and processes relevant to understanding, appreciating, organizing, and evaluating the built environment, including but not limited to design elements and principles.
+Prerequisite: Design majors must enroll concurrently in ID 1101.
+A survey of basic principles and concepts, including aesthetics and processes relevant to the built environment using a holistic approach.
+Includes, but is not limited to, design elements and principles.
+F.

-2380.
-Interiors II (3).
-Prerequisites: C or higher in ID 1380, 1382; and ARCH 1341 (may be taken concurrently).
-ID majors and minors only.
+2381.
+Interior Design Studio II (3).
+Prerequisites: ID 1380, 1382; and a C or higher in ARCH 1341 (may be taken concurrently).
+ID majors only.
 Introduces skills necessary to design, analyze, and present concept, preliminary, working, and presentation drawings for residential environments.
+F.

 Back to Top